KajenthinySivakumar/SQA_Batch_15/README.md

 This is my first commit

 This is from QA Temprory Branch.
-This is only for the testing purposes.
+This is only for the testing purposes